Power Strip Surge Protector Safety

 2 92 Power-Strip-Surge-Protector-Safety-Security Desktop

-To use a power strip and surge protector safely, you need to understand the difference between the two items.
+Surge protectors are a great way to protect your various, potentially expensive, electronics, but to use a power strip or surge protector safely, you need to understand the difference between these two devices.

 “Very often power strips and surge protectors are mistaken for each other,” said Underwriter Laboratories’ consumer safety director John Drengenberg, an electrical engineer with decades of experience.
 “A power strip extension cord is nothing more than a short extension cord with a lot of outlets on it.”

 Some power strips have built-in surge protection, and some come with a circuit breaker that shuts off the power strip if it’s overpowered by too many connected devices.
-But a power strip without these added features offers no protection from a current spike jolting down the power line.
+A power strip without these power strip safety features offers no protection from a current spike jolting down the power line.

 Surge protectors (sometimes sold as “surge suppressors”) are different.
-They contain circuitry that will shut down if the flowing current exceeds a certain level.
+Surge protector safety measures use circuitry that will shut down if the flowing current exceeds a certain level.
 This helps prevent a power surge that could fry your pricey laptop, smartphone, or flat-panel TV.

 Rural areas and regions prone to lightning are more susceptible to power surges.
 Even so, you don’t need surge protection on every power outlet.
 “Your toaster probably won’t be affected,” by a power surge, said Drengenberg.
 “But if you’re connecting electronics to a power outlet, use a surge protector.
 The big problem even with a small power surge, he says, is data loss on computers.”